Humane Society of Broward County looking to find permanent home for furry friends

 BROWARD COUNTY, Fla. – The Humane Society of Broward County joined Local 10 News Saturday in continuing its search to find loving, permanent homes for pets.

-Cherie Wachter, of the Humane Society of Broward County, brought out two 8-week-old brother and sister puppies named “Albert” and “Ava.”
+Cherie Wachter, of the Humane Society of Broward County, brought out 3-year-old “Alita.”

-Wachter said the puppy duo could be mixed with Labrador and could weigh anywhere from 40-60 pounds when fully grown.
-They have currently have sharp puppy teeth and are very playful.

-Both Albert and Ava spent time in a volunteer foster home and are looking for something permanent.

-She says a dog named “Marie” is still available for adoption and has been at the Humane Society for more than 200 days.
+Wachter said Alita is a Huskie mix waiting for the right family to come and adopt her.

+She said that Alita is polite and walks nicely on a leash.

+Wachter said Alita loves belly rubs and is usually calm.
+She will shed and will need to be brushed on a regular basis.

-Wachter also spoke about a cat named “Bubbles” that is looking for a forever family.
+The Humane Society of Broward County also informed Local 10 viewers about a 5-year-old cat named “Sasha.”

-Bubbles is a Hemingway and was given up because her elderly owner moved into an assisted living facility where she couldn’t take her.
+Wachter said Sasha is a Calico cat and was given up by her elderly owner who had to move into an assisted living facility.

-Wachter says Bubbles is around 4 years old and came from a multi-cat household and gets along with other cats but would probably do best in an adult home.
+Sasha had some cat friends that she previously lived with and those are up for adoption as well.

+According to Wachter, Sasha is looking for a quiet home to live in.

 There are many more dogs, cats, rabbits and furry friends up for adoption at the Humane Society of Broward County.